 You’ll have the opportunity for personal instruction through the following:

 On the first morning, you’ll begin your musical exchange by performing for one another and the faculty in a Sing-In.
 Prepare at least one song or aria for this introductory performance.
 (You will have scheduled preparation time with a pianist on the evening before the Sing-In.)

-Sing in a master class led by Curtis faculty members Marlena Malas, Julia Faulkner, Mikael Eliasen, or a guest artist.
+Sing in a master class led by Curtis faculty members or guest artists.
 All participants attend every master class to benefit from training on a range of repertoire.
 The faculty will select participants to sing in each master class after the Sing-In.
 Be prepared to sing in a master class on any given day, since your master class date is determined once the program has started.

 On the last day of the program, you’ll perform in a culminating Sing-Out to share your growth and artistry with your fellow students, family, and friends.
 With guidance from the faculty, each singer selects one song or aria to perform.
 Please refer to the program schedule for details of time and location.